mbmorrissey/mbmorrissey.github.io/_pages/publications.md

 - it turns out that it is possible to derive selection gradients from the parameters of models with a log-linear form.
 This is quite handy becuase it links the estimation of selection graidents in the formal evolutionary quantitative genetic sense to a range of statistical modelling approaches that may be very well suited for fitness data

+## Evolutionary consequences of size-based management

+M.B.
+Morrissey, A. Hubbs and M. Festa-Bianchet.
+2021.
+Horn growth appears to decline under intense trophy hunting, but biases in hunt data complicate interpretation of the evolutionary basis of trends.
+[Evolutionary Applications.
+14: 1519-1527.](https://onlinelibrary.wiley.com/doi/full/10.1111/eva.13207)

+- contrary to previous claims, declines in the size of bighorn sheep horns are widespread in areas where hunting regulations cause the greatest selective advantage of being small-horned

+M.B.
+Morrissey, H.C.
+Giacomini and D.T. de Kerckhove. *in revision for resubmition to Evolution*.
+Selection intensities resulting from exploitation. [contact me](https://mbmorrissey.github.io/contact/) for the draft manuscript.

+- What are the mathematics that link size-based management decisions to resulting selection?
+Hey are now known, with examples in bighorn sheep from Ontario, and walleye from Ontario.

 ## Statistical genetics of developmentally-entangled traits

 M.B.
 Morrissey.
 2014.
 Selection and evolution of causally covarying traits.
 [Evolution 68: 1748-1761.](https://www.jstor.org/stable/24033735)